stephengold/jme3-utilities/README.md

 SkyControl is a reusable sky simulation for jMonkeyEngine games.

 Adding it to an existing JME3 project should be a simple 6-step process:
- 1. Add the SkyControl JAR to the classpath.
+ 1. Add jme3-utilities JARs to the classpath.
  2. Disable any existing sky which might interfere with SkyControl.
  3. Add a SkyControl instance to some node in the scene graph.
  4. Configure the SkyControl instance.